marjanstoimchev/tpa-cnn/README.md

 # tpa-cnn

-## This is a model and training details repository for the following article:
+This repository contains PyTorch implementation of the following paper:
 Stoimchev, M., Ivanovskа, M., Štruc, V. Learning to Combine Local and Global Image Information for Contactless Palmprint Recognition

 # The Two-Path Architecture (TPA)